 Close your eyes.
 Imagine yourself as the Snow Beast.
-You've just curled up in your favorite cave for a nice, long nap.
+You've just curled up in your favourite cave for a nice, long nap.
 Just as you start to fall asleep, you're jerked awake by the shouts of frolicking Terror Mountain residents.
 What do you do?
 Throw avalanches of snowballs at them, of course!

 This game is not unlike Turmac Roll: you're rolling and jumping, trying to collect various items.
 The only difference is that you're rolling in the opposite direction, down a hill, and growing all the way.
 Sounds a little overwhelming, huh?
 It is the first couple times, but it's fairly easy once you get the hang of it.